barumau/PanGlobish/english/102_ortografie.md

 It doesn't have any of the accented letters, which are different from language to language.
 So it can be typed, printed and used with computers and smart devices in most countries without any difficulty.

-> A B C Ch D E F G H I J K L M N O P R S Sh T U V W Y Z
+> A B C Ch D E F G H I J K L M N O P R S Sh T U V W X Y Z

 ## Sounds